bogdanmic/dev-scripts/README.md

-config-scripts
+dev-scripts
 ==============

-***Atenttion:*** This script used to create some docker container services, now those have moved at a new repo [bogdanmic/dev-container-services](https://github.com/bogdanmic/dev-container-services).
+***Atenttion:*** This script used to create some docker container services, now those have moved at a new repo [bogdanmic/dev-services](https://github.com/bogdanmic/dev-services).

+TODO: Rethink this doc as a list of scripts.
+More separation probably will come.

 This is collection of scripts that I use on my linux machine to configure my workspace.
 For now I use a **Ubuntu** distribution.
 It should work fairly decent with all **Ubuntu** based distros.
+There are two scripts at the moment in this repository.

 The [**setup.sh**](setup.sh) script when running creates the following directory structure in a specified **SETUP_PATH**: